 The GNI Innovation Challenge is a global program that empowers news organizations from around the world to demonstrate new thinking in digital journalism.
 The GNI Innovation Challenge in the Latin America region focuses on innovation in any form.
 It follows the first two rounds which saw 51 projects selected from 11 countries.
 The projects will also produce learnings and thought leadership to share with the wider industry.

-The application window opens on April 20th and closes on June 7th at 23:59 Central Time Zone.
+The application window was open on April 20th and closed on June 7th at 23:59 Central Time Zone.
 Online applications in English are strongly preferred, however Spanish or Portuguese submissions will also be considered.
 Applicants are asked to provide descriptions, budget information and a slidedeck via our online application form.
 They are also required to accept the Latin America and GNI Innovation Challenge Application Terms and Conditions.

 Application eligibility requirements